ajibolagenius/rant/README.md

 - **RantCard**: Represents individual rants with like, comment, and share actions.
 - **IntroSection**: Welcomes users and provides an overview of the app.
 - **ParticleBackground**: Adds an interactive particle effect to the background.
+- **Footer**: Provides navigation and additional information at the bottom of the page.

+## Recent Updates

+- **Enhanced Animations**: Added smooth transitions for card expansions and interactions.
+- **Responsive Enhancements**: Improved layout and styles for better usability on smaller screens.
+- **Dynamic Overlays**: Subtle overlay effects for expanded cards on desktop.
+- **Custom Scrollbars**: Styled scrollbars for a consistent look across browsers.

 ## Contributing